 Site reference Proposal SS1

-Site location Land at Durrants Lane / Shootersway, Berkhamsted

-(Egerton Rothesay School)
+Site location Land at Durrants Lane/Shootersway, Berkhamsted (Egerton Rothesay School)

 Area (Ha) 14.3

 Proposals Mixed use scheme:

 180 new homes

 Remodelling and extension of existing school

 Dual use playing fields and community playing fields

 Informal leisure space

 Principles To provide a mix of two storey housing including around 40% affordable homes, and informal open space.
 A contribution must be made towards educational and community facilities.

-The development is in a sensitive ridge top and edge of town location, adjacent to existing housing.
-The layout, design, density and landscaping must therefore safeguard the amenities of nearby housing and create a
+The layout, design, density and landscaping must safeguard the amenities of nearby housing and create a soft edge with the proposed leisure space and adjoining

+countryside.

-- soft edge with the proposed leisure space and adjoining countryside. - The impact of the scheme on the local road network will need to be mitigated through promoting sustainable transport options, reinforcing pedestrian / cycle links through the site, and funding improvements to the Shootersway / Kingshill Way and Durrants Lane / High Street junctions. - The main access is to be taken from Shootersway and this could include a secondary access from Durrants - The impact of school traffic must be tackled by providing new drop off facilities for pupils and through preparing and submitting a Green Travel Plan. - Grim's Ditch is an important archaeological feature of the site.
-An archaeological assessment must set out measures to mitigate the impact of the development on it and the need to preserve remains in situ. - development must secure for refurbishment of the school on its existing site. - The scheme must secure additional areas of informal and formal leisure space and ensure their long term management.
+- The impact of the scheme on the local road network must be mitigated by supporting sustainable transport options, providing pedestrian/cycle links through the site and funding improvements to appropriate junctions nearby, in particular the Shootersway/Kingshill Way and Durrants Lane/ High Street junctions. - The main access will be taken from Shootersway, with a secondary access possible from Durrants Lane. - The impact of school traffic must be tackled by providing new drop off facilities for pupils and through implementing a Green Travel Plan. - Grim's Ditch will be retained as a feature of the site.
+An archaeological assessment must set out measures to mitigate the impact of the development on it and consider the need to preserve remains in situ. - The development must be planned to enable the refurbishment of the school on its existing site. - The scheme must secure additional areas of informal and formal leisure space and ensure their long term management.
 All formal leisure space should be made available for public use.